Dre Campbell Farm

 The adult ladybug (otherwise called the ladybird beetle or lady beetle) feeds on mealybugs, aphids, and mites, but their larvae feed even more voraciously.

 These helpful insects are some of the most visible in the garden.
-Many farmers try to get rid of them, but they have many uses, making their visible presence worth it.
+They also have many uses, making their visible presence worth it.

 To attract ladybugs to your garden, plant angelica, fennel, marigolds, coreopsis, yarrow, and/or dill.